bokner/replbug/README.md

 Hit http://localhost:4000/dashboard again.

-The same amount of output, as with using Rexbug, but now we can get the traces into Iex and inspect them programmatically:
+The same amount of output, as with using Rexbug, but now we can get the traces into IEx and inspect them programmatically:

 ```elixir
 iex(3)> traces = Replbug.stop